tristanCB/mechano-soup/README.md

 In the case when a single vector is used, the LSTM-CNN network performs much betters for the previous and next data vectors.

+For this type of task, rule based systems are still standard practice for a variety of reasons (refer to rulebased.py).
+The methodology developed in machanosoup.py we're implemented to demonstrate the methodologies employed in properly assessing machine learning models (validation and training split) and comparing them.
+It also lays the groundwork involved in creating valid/meaningful data representations for parsed HTML using beautifulsoup4.
+Using this approach to scrape non domain specific data will require concerted effort and is the long term goal for this project.

 <!-- # LSTM-CNN architecture -->

 # Next steps